stripe/stripe-terminal-js-demo/README.md

 **You can see this demo app running on [stripe-terminal-demo.appspot.com](https://stripe-terminal-demo.appspot.com)**

 To use the demo, you'll need to deploy our example backend.
-Navigate to our [example backend](https://github.com/stripe/example-terminal-backend), and click the button on the Readme to deploy it for free on Heroku with your Stripe API key.
+Navigate to our [example backend](https://github.com/stripe/example-terminal-backend-stdlib).

 ## Overview